On Strichartz estimates for many-body Schr\"odinger equation in the periodic setting: Introduction

+Now we are ready to state the main result of this paper, i.e. Strichartz estimate for \eqref{maineq}.
+We will also discuss some nonlinear results for this model (see Section \ref{5}).

+We note that, as in \cite{hong2017strichartz,zhao2023strichartz}, we need to assume some smallness for the potential $V$ and this smallness does not depend on the initial data (only depends on the particle number $N$ and the universal constant).
+The condition is as follows,

-\end{theorem} \begin{remark} Here $V^p_{\Delta_x}$-norm (known as variation spaces) is introduced by Koch-Tataru \cite{koch2007priori} (see Section \ref{pre} for discussions).
-See also \cite{HTT1,HTT2,IPT3,IPRT3} for more information and some other applications.
-Again, $P_{\leq M}$ indicates the Littlewood-Pelay operator (frequency truncation), which will be introduced in Section \ref{pre}. \end{remark} In view of the properties of $V^p_{\Delta_x}$-type spaces, Theorem \ref{thm1} directly implies \begin{corollary} Assuming $d\geq 3$, we adopt the same notation as in Theorem \ref{thm1}.
-Consider a finite time interval $I$.
-There exists a small number $\epsilon$ such that if $\|V\|_{L_x^{\frac{q}{q-2}}(\mathbb{T}^d)} \leq \frac{\epsilon}{N^2}$ for some $q\geq \frac{2(d+2)}{d}$, then for $p \geq \frac{2(d+2)}{d}$ and $\alpha \in \{1,\ldots,N \}$, we have
+for some $\e>0$ that can be arbitrarily small.
+The main theorem reads, \begin{theorem} Assuming $d\geq 3$, we consider \eqref{maineq} and fix a finite time interval $I$.
+There exists a small number $\epsilon>0$ such that if the interacting potential $V$ satisfies the condition \eqref{condition}, then for $q = \frac{2(d+2)}{d}$ and any $\alpha \in \{1,\ldots,N \}$, we have

 where $x_{\alpha}$ refers to the $\alpha$-th variable and $\hat{x}_{\alpha}$ denotes the remaining $N-1$ spatial variables other than the $\alpha$-th variable $x_{\alpha}$, i.e.,